URiem/geography-game/README.md

 #### Intial Stage

-At the initial stage the site will include a welcome page that gives the user a choice of four levels of difficulty of the game and lets them enter a username.
+At the initial stage the site will include a welcome page that gives the user a choice of four levels of difficulty of the game.
 Then the game will start and run though 10 questions at the chosen level.
 A final end of game page will then be shown where the user can opt to save the results and play the game again.

 #### Future Additions